 The change in the asset value demotes to the change in the asset under management of the management companies.
 This also determines the mutual fund fee.
 Lesser value generally means lower costs.

 Let us understand this with the help of an example:

 50 investors have cumulatively and collectively invested Rs 20,000 in a mutual fund scheme.
 The return earned by the mutual fund scheme is 10%.
 Here the asset under management for the mutual fund scheme will be Rs 22,000.

 On the contrary, if the return earned by the mutual fund scheme is 1%.
-Here the asset under management for the mutual fund scheme will be Rs 20,200.
+Here the AUM for the mutual fund scheme will be Rs 20,200.

 NAV stands for Net Asset Value which is the total value of assets minus all the liabilities of a fund.
 It is often shown on a per-share basis.
 NAV shows the price at which a share of a fund can be bought and sold.
 On the other hand, AUM refers to the total value of assets a firm or an individual is managing.
 Unlike NAV, AUM is not expressed on a per-share basis.

 While investing, it is advisable to focus on the AUM.
 It includes all the assets of a mutual fund as well as the cash held by it.
 While NAV is the price of each unit of a mutual fund.

 A larger AUM indicates a huge client base, increasing the trust factor of the mutual fund.
 AUM is also a measure of liquidity.
 A higher AUM acts as a cushion in case there is a big redemption especially in overnight and liquid funds.
 These funds are usually sensitive to large redemptions by institutional investors.
 For such funds, a higher AUM means a better ability to absorb shock offloading.